juntaochen1/juntaochen1.github.io/_pages/experience.md

 - IEEE Transactions on Information Forensics and Security
 - IEEE Transactions on Control of Network Systems
 - IEEE Transactions on Signal and Information Processing over Networks
-- IEEE Transactions on Smart Grids
+- IEEE Transactions on Smart Grid
 - IEEE Transactions on Network and Service Management
 - IEEE Transactions on Dependable and Secure Computing
+- IEEE Transactions on Automation Science and Engineering
+- IEEE Transactions on Network Science and Engineering
+- IEEE Internet of Things Journal
+- IEEE/CAA Journal of Automatica Sinica
+- IEEE Systems Journal
 - IEEE Control Systems Letters
 - IEEE Communications Surveys and Tutorials
 - IEEE Journal on Miniaturization for Air and Space Systems